Skip to Main Content

 Example: www.whitehouse.gov

-(Office website for the President of
+(Official website for the President of the United States)

 .edu = educational institution